 The track winds up hill very steeply, which was a shock to the system so early in the walk.
 Eventually we came to a gate which took us onto the heather moorland and a rougher track which still kept climbing, allowing us to gain height quickly.

 Looking back from various points on this ascent, there were stunning views back over Gunnerside Meadows.
 This is one of the iconic views of the Dales with a mosaic of dry stone walls and field barns covering the whole of the Swaledale valley bottom, with the stone cottages of the village perched on the edge of the dale.

 As we climb over the heather moorland, we started to meet lines of grouse butts where shooting of grouse takes place regularly from 12th August till 10th December.
 There was lots of evidence of where squares of heather had been burnt to encourage new growth shoots supposedly for the grouse to feed on.
 As well as looking a mess there is growing evidence that the tradition causes masses of harm to the environment, drying the moor, killing the local wildlife, releasing masses of carbon and increasing risk of flooding in the valley.

 We started to see the tell-tale signs of an early small scale lead mining industry with lines of round mounds.
-This is all that is left now of the Bell pits, where miners would find a lead vein and dig down into the ground and out, almost creating a conical flask shaped hole in the ground as they mined the lead before digging a new Bell pit along the vein.
+This is all that is left now of the shafts, where miners would find a lead vein and dig down up to 60ft into the ground before moving on and digging another shaft.